-- Fish and Wildlife Program amendment process begins when Council requests in writing from state and federal fish and wildlife agencies and Indian tribes recommendations for: - measures which can be expected to be implemented by the Administrator and other federal agencies to protect, mitigate, and enhance fish and wildlife, including related spawning grounds and habitat, affected by the development and operation of any hydroelectric project on the river; - objectives for the development and operation of the hydroprojects to protect, mitigate, and enhance fish and wildlife; and - fish and wildlife management coordination, research and development (including funding) which will assist protection, mitigation, and enhancement of anadromous fish at and between the hydroelectric dams. - Agencies and tribes have at least 90 days to submit recommendations.
+- Fish and Wildlife Program amendment process begins when Council requests in writing from state and federal fish and wildlife agencies and Indian tribes recommendations for: - Measures which can be expected to be implemented by the Administrator and other federal agencies to protect, mitigate, and enhance fish and wildlife, including related spawning grounds and habitat, affected by the development and operation of any hydroelectric project on the river - Objectives for the development and operation of the hydroprojects to protect, mitigate, and enhance fish and wildlife - Fish and wildlife management coordination, research and development (including funding) which will assist protection, mitigation, and enhancement of anadromous fish at and between the hydroelectric dams - Note on timing and procedure: - linked to power planning requirements: - The Council is to "review" the power plan at least every five years, and follow certain notice and hearing procedures (e.g., a public hearing in every state).
+(Section 4(d)(1)) - Prior to any review or "major revision" of the power plan, the Council is to call for and review recommendations for amending the fish and wildlife program.
+(Section 4(h)(2)) - Fish and Wildlife Program will then become an element in the subsequent power plan.
+(Section 4(e)(3)(F)) - Agencies and tribes have at least 90 days to submit recommendations.
 Council can extend time. - Others (federal and regional water management agencies; region's electric power producing agencies; Bonneville customers; public) can submit recommendations as well. - All recommendations shall be accompanied by detailed information and data in support.
-Legislative history adds, however, that lack of supporting info is not by itself to be a ground for rejection; this is also implied by other provisions, including Section 4(h)(7). - Per Section 4(h)(9) the Council shall adopt F&W Program amendments within one year after the time set for the submission of recommendations.
+Legislative history adds, however, that lack of supporting info is not by itself to be a ground for rejection; this is also implied by other provisions, including Section 4(h)(7).

+• Per Section 4(h)(9) the Council shall adopt F&W Program amendments within one year after the time set for the submission of recommendations.
 This is the only other time period specified in the Act.